jordans1882/pyFEA/docs/index.rst

-.. feareu documentation master file, created by sphinx-quickstart on Fri Jun  7 11:00:00 2024.
+.. pyFEA documentation master file, created by sphinx-quickstart on Fri Jun  7 11:00:00 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to feareu's documentation!
+Welcome to pyFEA's documentation!
 ==================================

 .. toctree::